 Video installation (3 min.)

-Based on The Nalikae Tree, a storybook by Minette Mangahas.
-Illustrated by Songdej Thiptong (cover art), Sudwadee Suwan สุดวดี สุวรรณ, Chatchawan Rodklongtan ชัชวาล รอดคลองตัน, Niroj jarungjitwittawat นิโรจน์ จรุงจิตวิทวัส, Somporn Theamprasit สมพร แต้มประสิทธิ์, Somyot Kamsang สมยส คำแสง, Worapong Arunrueang วรพงษ์ อรุณเรื่อง, Lipikorn Makaew ลิปิกร มาแก้ว, Oak Suwanphanich จักรพันธ์ สุวรรณพานิชย์, Pallop Wangborn พัลลภ วังบอน, and Minette Mangahas.
+The Nalikae Tree, written by Minette and illustrated in collaboration with Songdej Thiptong (cover art), Sudwadee Suwan สุดวดี สุวรรณ, Chatchawan Rodklongtan ชัชวาล รอดคลองตัน, Niroj Jarungjitwittawat นิโรจน์ จรุงจิตวิทวัส, Somporn Theamprasit สมพร แต้มประสิทธิ์, Somyot Kamsang สมยส คำแสง, Worapong Arunrueang วรพงษ์ อรุณเรื่อง, Lipikorn Makaew ลิปิกร มาแก้ว, Oak Suwanphanich จักรพันธ์ สุวรรณพานิชย์, Pallop Wangborn พัลลภ วังบอน, and Minette Mangahas.
 Translated by Bhusaba Taecharoen.
 46 pages.
-Published by the Buddhadasa Indapanno Archives, Bangkok (2013).
+Published in English and Thai by the Buddhadasa Indapanno Archives, Bangkok (2013) and available for free download.

 Inspired by the calligraphy carved by incarcerated Chinese immigrants into the wooden walls of Immigration Station on Angel Island between 1910-40.

-Nylon mesh, mirrored plexi, nails (exterior house tattoos), tar, vellum.
+Nylon mesh, mirrored plexiglas, nails (exterior house tattoos), tar, vellum.

 A storybook about a horse who thinks she is being chased by the moon.